 Dempsey is currently is completing an M.A. in Music Composition at the University of Iowa, where she studies with Sivan Cohen Elias, teaches musicianship, and serves as a research assistant in the composition area.
 In 2016, she graduated summa cum laude with a B.M. in Music Composition and Oboe Performance from Bowling Green State University.
 Her former teachers include Josh Levine, Marilyn Shrude, and Christopher Dietz.

 Tyler Katz (b.
-1995) is a composer and M.A. student at the University of Iowa.
+1995) (pronouns: they/them) is a composer and M.A. student at the University of Iowa.
 They have previously studied music composition at the University of Miami, where they received their B.M in Composition, as well as a B.S. in applied physics with minors in political science and mathematics.
 Raised in a musical family, they have been studying violin since 1999 and composition since 2010.
-Their music has been read by the JACK Quartet and performed by the Passepartout Duo.
+Their music has been performed by the JACK Quartet and the Passepartout Duo.
+They have also had their music performed at the Midwest Composers Symposium.
 They are currently a teaching assistant in Music Theory and Aural Skills and are a violinist in the UI Chamber Orchestra.

 Jinwon Kim (b.1984) is a Korean composer.
 He is currently in a Ph.D. program in composition at The University of Iowa, school of music.
 Jinwon holds the Master of Music degree in composition from the University of Arizona.
 Jinwon Kim studied composition with Josh Levine, Daniel Asia, and Seil Oh.
 His music has been performed in South Korea, Japan, and the United States.